|MOC Part IV: Improvement in Medical Practice

 ||This activity option may be used only once during each 10-year cycle.
 For Track 2 diplomates who need to complete 2 activities, the ABO strongly recommends choosing this activity first in order to learn about fundamentals of quality improvement prior to applying this knowledge to the completion of a second improvement activity.

 |Approved Quality Improvement Activity from CME Finder

 ||The ABO has collaborated with the Accreditation Council of Continuing Medical Education (ACCME) to bring you the CME Finder tool, which allows you to search for accredited CME activities that qualify for ABO MOC credit in quality improvement.

 ||The CME Finder menu launches for the first time in January 2019; activity options that meet this designation may be limited in the program's infancy.
 The CME Finder program will report activity completion directly to the ABO, which will be reflected on your Status Page.
 Please double-check that the activity you've selected has been designated for ABO MOC credit in quality improvement.

 ||You are invited to design your own improvement activity using a standard quality improvement methodology, such as the Plan-Do-Check-Act (PDCA) cycle.
 You will have the option to create an individual project or adopt a project developed by a group practice, a department at an academic institution, a healthcare system, or a local, regional, or national medical society or organization.

 ||Documentation involves a brief project description that must be reviewed by the ABO before commencing the activity and a summary report submitted after the activity has been completed.

-||If your institution is a Portfolio Sponsor through the Multi-Specialty Portfolio Program, you can complete an improvement activity using this team-based, organizational pathway.
+||If your institution is a Portfolio Sponsor through the ABMS Multi-Specialty Portfolio Program, you may be able to complete an improvement activity using this team-based, organizational pathway.

-|If you are no longer engaged in direct patient care and unable to complete a quality improvement activity, you may be eligible to maintain certification by declaring Clinically Inactive Status.
+|If you are no longer engaged in direct patient care, you may be eligible to maintain your certification by declaring Clinically Inactive Status.